 Caledonian Oyster Co., Loch Creran

-Hugo & Judith Vajk at the Caledonian Oyster Company have been farming oysters for more than 20 years - most recently in the clear waters of Loch Creran just around the corner from The Pierhouse in a neighbouring loch.
+Caledonian Oyster Company, a family run business, have been farming oysters for more than 30 years - most recently in the clear waters of Loch Creran just around the corner from The Pierhouse in a neighbouring loch.
 The Pacific oysters are harvested after three to four years – each oyster picked and graded to ensure the best possible end result.

-It’s very much a family affair - Judith is also well known on Twitter as The Oyster Lady and has an ever-growing following while the Vajk children are winning international oyster shucking competitions.
+The company's Judith Vajk is well known on Twitter as The Oyster Lady and has an ever-growing following while the Vajk children win international oyster shucking competitions.

 Hughie Macleod, Oban

-Hughie Macleod, a local prawn fisherman for over 30 years, has been supplying The Pierhouse for 16 years.
+Hughie Macleod, a local prawn fisherman for over 50 years, has been supplying The Pierhouse for over 20 years.
 In his boat Novar Star, Hughie only catches langoustines using the traditional method of creel baiting as opposed to the very controversial and environmentally unfriendly method of trawl fishing where nets are dragged along the sea floor catching everything and anything in their path.

 Creel baiting is the only sustainable method of catching prawns although it requires upwards of 400 creels to be lifted every day he fishes for The Pierhouse.
 With an order of around 60kg per week, the prawns we have from Loch Linnhe are the more common orange prawns although the ones he catches in Loch Etive on the odd occasion are a brighter red colour brought on by the higher fresh water content in the loch.